microsoft/nni/docs/en_US/NAS/ExecutionEngines.rst

 Graph-based Execution Engine
 ----------------------------

-**@basic_unit** annotates that a module is a basic unit, i.e, no need to understand the details of this module.
-The effect is that it prevents Retiarii to parse this module.
-To understand this, we first briefly explain how Retiarii works: it converts user-defined model to a graph representation (called graph IR) using `TorchScript <https://pytorch.org/docs/stable/jit.html>`__, each instantiated module in the model is converted to a subgraph.
+For graph-based execution engine, it converts user-defined model to a graph representation (called graph IR) using `TorchScript <https://pytorch.org/docs/stable/jit.html>`__, each instantiated module in the model is converted to a subgraph.
 Then mutations are applied to the graph to generate new graphs.
-Each new graph is then converted back to PyTorch code and executed. ``@basic_unit`` here means the module will not be converted to a subgraph, instead, it is converted to a single graph node as a basic unit.
-That is, the module will not be unfolded anymore.
-When the module is not unfolded, mutations on initialization parameters of this module becomes easier.
+Each new graph is then converted back to PyTorch code and executed on the user specified training service.

+Users may find ``@basic_unit`` helpful in some cases. ``@basic_unit`` here means the module will not be converted to a subgraph, instead, it is converted to a single graph node as a basic unit.

 ``@basic_unit`` is usually used in the following cases: